mupif/mupif/doc/source/userman.rst

 Wireguard VPN
 ~~~~~~~~~~~~~~

 Integrating the local computer into the already set-up VPN requires a configuration file (to be received over a secure channel) for Wireguard.

-* Windows: the configuration file can be imported straght into the Wireguard client.
-* Linux:

-  * (less user-friendly) the config file is copied into ``/etc/wireguard/somename.conf`` (the name is arbitrary) and the VPN is started with `sudo wg-quick somename`.
-  * (user-friendly) the config file is imported into NetworkManager via ``sudo nmcli connection import type wireguard file configfile.conf`` and subsequently the connection is saved persistently in NetworkManager and can be activated as other network connections.
-(You will need the wireguard module for NetworkManager installed for this to work)

-To confirm that the VPN works, look into the config file for your VPN IP address (e.g. ``Address = 172.22.2.13/24``); replace the last number by ``1`` and test ping onto the machine: ``ping 172.22.2.1``.
-If the IP address is IPv6 (e.g. ``Address = fd4e:6fb7:b3af:0000::12/32``), also replace the last number by ``1``: ``ping fd4e:6fb7:b3af:0000::1``.
-If the ping responds, your VPN connection is working.
+This is documented in `sect-vpn-setup`_.

 Nameserver